 Circle Equations: Recognise and use the equation of a circle with centre at the origin and the equation of a tangent to a circle.

 Circle Pairs: Find the matching pairs of circle diagrams and circle properties in this interactive online game.

 Circle Theorem Pairs: A pairs game based around ten theorems about the angles made with chords, radii and tangents of circles.

-Circle Theorems Exercise: Show that you understand the circle theorems with this self marking exercise.
+Circle Theorems Exercise: Show that you understand and can apply the circle theorems with this self marking exercise.

 Circles: Practise using pi to calculate various circle measurements.
 There are six levels of difficulty.

 Proof of Circle Theorems: Arrange the stages of the proofs for the standard circle theorems in the correct order.

 A Brief History of Pi: A video from Simon Clark presenting a deep but accessible account of the history of pi.